What is an Oracle ASFU License?

 The Oracle Application Specific Full Use (ASFU) license has several unique characteristics and differences compared to other Oracle licenses:

-- Discount: The ASFU license is 60% from the standard Oracle price list.
+- Discount: The ASFU license is 60% off the standard Oracle price list.

 - Technical Support: ASFU end customers cannot contact Oracle technical support directly.
 The first line of contact is the ISV/OEM partner, who should contact Oracle if the end customer needs technical support.
 Oracle then charges the ISV 19% for technical support, as they expect the ISV to act as the first line of support.